Singapore urges citizens to defer non-essential travel

 The Asian travel hub is already set to bar from Monday entry or transit to visitors who have been in coronavirus-hit countries Italy, France, Spain or Germany in the last 14 days, as part of measures to control the spread of infection.

-It has a similar ban in place for travelers from Iran, South Korea and China.
+It has a similar ban in place for travellers from Iran, South Korea and China.

 The city-state has won international praise for its painstaking onslaught on the virus since it initially emerged with one of the highest tallies of infections outside China.
 But other nations have since outpaced it.